fathi2k/Fathi2k/README.md

-I am a self taugh developer, currently im still learning new frameworks, expanding my knowledge in both back-end and front-end development.
+I am a self taugh developer, currently im still learning new thing every day, expanding my knowledge in both back-end and front-end development.
 My goal is to strengthen my development skills and explore new technologies.
 I love to learn and build something new, creative and fun.

 <!-- Social Links -->
 <div align="center">